ant-design/ant-design-pro-site/docs/available-script.en-US.md

 type: Introduction
 ---

-n the project, you can run these commands:
+In the project, you can run these commands:

 ### `npm start`